-Social good.
-Business conferences or those oriented toward profit will include discussion or presence of social good business practices.
+- Business conferences or those oriented toward profit will include meaningful discussion of non-profit advocacy or social good business practices.